dvaumoron/partrenderer/README.md

 ## Getting started

-In order to use PartRenderer in your project Cornucopia (with the go langage already installed), you can use the command:
+In order to use PartRenderer in your project Cornucopia (with the go langage already installed), you can use the command :

     go install github.com/dvaumoron/partrenderer@latest